 Ronnie Barker definitely missed a trick here.
 Taps to the common world are for water, other liquids or gases aren’t they?

-Taps, in this case are for making screw threads inside a pipe.
+Taps, in this case, are for making screw threads inside a pipe.
 What makes it more complicated is that there is no real standardisation of thread sizing and pitch.
 The nearest was the Whitworth which had a standardised pitch and imperial widths.
-BSF, UNF, UNC (and varients) have different pitches but still use imperial widths.
-Metrics are of course all in mm and have, to my knowledge 3 pitch variants (correct me if I am wrong please)
+BSF, have different pitches but still use imperial widths.
+UNC is a standard coarse thread and UNF the complementary fine thread, both using Imperial widths.
+To complicate it further American standards are not the same as UK.
+Metrics are of course all in mm and have, to my knowledge 3 basic pitch variants: 1, 1.5 & 2, but larger ones can have up to 3.5.

 Dies make the corresponding thread onto the bar.

 I have literally hundreds of taps, fewer dies.
-About half are Whit, but I have quite a good selection of metric at present, along with BSF, UNF, UNC etc They are not on display at present so please ask
+About half are Whit, but I have quite a good selection of metric at present, along with BSF, UNF, UNC etc. I have several very large pipe threading sets and some equally large single taps.
+Many of which are Conduit (sometimes labeled “gas”)

 I am now stocking a reasonable Tap & Die set from BlueSpot with M3-M12 tap & Dies that should do more than just clean.